 - To avoid the “student-he/she” dilemma, use plural references: students, they.

-- Check with sources on their preferred pronouns.
+- Check with individuals for their pronouns.

 - In general, spell out one through nine: The Yankees finished second.
 He had nine months to go.
 Use figures for 10 or above and whenever preceding a unit of measure or referring to ages of people, animals, events or things.
 Also in all tabular matter, and in statistical and sequential forms.